Set Them Free

 Atena Daemi, Nasrin Sotoudeh and Narges Mohammadi are all serving long prison terms in Iran because of their work defending human rights, campaigning against the death penalty and supporting the families of political prisoners.
 Germain Rukuki worked to end torture and the death penalty in Burundi and in April 2018 he was sentenced to 32 years in prison on charges of “rebellion” and “breach of state security”.

 In Mexico, Pablo López Alavéz has been held in preventive detention since 2010 on spurious charges of murder because of his work defending the rights of the indigenous Zapoteco people.
 Mohamed Al-Roken has been sentenced to 10 years in prison in the United Arab Emirates because of his work as a human rights lawyer defending other activists during a government crackdown.
-In Vietnam, Tran Thi Nga is serving a nine year prison term, to be followed by five years house arrest because of her work defending land and labour rights.

 What all these cases have in common is that the power of the state has been employed to silence courageous human rights defenders who articulate visions of their societies – and the world – in which fundamental freedoms and rights must be enjoyed equally by all citizens, regardless of ethnicity, religious belief, political ideology, wealth or political power.